sposso/CBIS-DDSM-DATASET/README.md

 # CBIS-DDSM-DATASET
-If you want to train a breast cancer classifier or a segmentation model using the CBIS-DDSM  dataset, this repository may help you to extract the mammograms and the masks from the original folder easily.
+If you want to train a breast cancer classifier or a segmentation model using the CBIS-DDSM  dataset, this repository may help you to easily extract the mammograms and the masks from the original folder.

 ## Setup
 1. The dataset can be downloaded directly from the[official site](https://wiki.cancerimagingarchive.net/pages/viewpage.action?pageId=22516629).